Local sewing talent make masks to boost protection options for health care professionals

 “Those masks will be used primarily for patients to limit droplets from coughing and sneezing,” he said.
 “We believe that this is a great bringing together of community support.
 This will help with the mask shortages we are experiencing.
 Special size masks for children and infants are also welcomed.”

 Salcido happened to have a case of 200 N95 masks sitting in Softstar storage.
-They came from a semiconductor manufacturing company where he husband had worked a few years earlier.
+They came from a semiconductor manufacturing company where her husband had worked a few years earlier.

 “They closed their location two years ago and they were throwing them away and I said ‘no, I’ll take them, maybe we’ll use them,’” Salcido said.
 “They’re kind of uncomfortable to wear so they were never very popular with my employees so I just stashed them under the steps because I didn’t feel right throwing them away ... they looked expensive.”